top of page

 Tentative Program:

 The meeting will include opportunities for networking, social mixers, a banquet and awards, lots of exciting talks and posters as well as field trips on water and land in the pine barrens of New Jersey.
-Full program to be announced in the fall.
+Full program will be posted soon.

 Location: